-And in real life, it was around a blind corner with absolutely no indication that it was coming up, but we were able to loop back to it and establish landmarks that saved us from overshooting the corner for the rest of the stay.
+In real life, it was around a blind corner with absolutely no indication that it was coming up.

+Still, we were able to loop back to it and establish landmarks that saved us from overshooting the corner for the rest of the stay.

-The cottage at Protea Hill has spectacular views across the Tamar Valley, and after an excursion in search of dinner, we found ourselves sitting on the veranda and enjoying the Providence Riesling we'd bought at the last stop on the wine trail and watching the rain squalls moving up the river valley.
+The cottage at Protea Hill has spectacular views across the Tamar Valley.

+After an excursion in search of dinner, we found ourselves on the veranda, enjoying Providence Riesling from the last stop on the wine trail and watching rain squalls move up the river valley.